 There are plenty of effective and fun fundraising ideas out there that will encourage kids to get in the spirit of giving while still having a lot of fun running around and playing.

 Who says a kids event can’t be both fun and profitable?
-Consider one of the ideas we cover in this post!
+Consider one of these fundraising ideas for the kids we cover in this post:

 13 Fun Kids Fundraising Ideas